Roderick Gradidge: Personal life

 Gradidge was born on 3 January 1929 in Old Hunstanton, Norfolk, and died 20 December 2000 in London, aged 71.
 He spent his childhood in India, where his father was a Brigadier.
 He then attended Stowe School.

 After 2 years of National Service in Palestine, he moved to London and the Architectural Association, where he completed his training as an architect and was elected an Associate of the Royal Institute of British Architects (ARIBA).
 He remained in London practicing as an architect and writer for most of his life, where he was a prominent figure in social and architectural circles in the last half of the 20th century.

-Gradidge was an advocate of rational dress, a movement more usually associated with modernists, and had suits tailored in fine cloths that featured jackets and kilts.
-For much of his life he wore his hair uncut and tied as a plait; he felt cutting it was unnecessary and wasteful of time.
+A large man, who was gay, Gradidge was an advocate of rational dress, a movement more usually associated with modernists, and had suits tailored in fine cloths that featured jackets and kilts.
+For much of his life he wore his hair uncut and tied as a plait, and took to tattoos and earrings as early as 1955.
+According to one memorialist: "With him it was not just a matter of not suffering fools gladly; he was reluctant to suffer anyone gladly."
 He was a long-time member of the congregation of the Anglo-Catholic St Mary's, Bourne Street, Belgravia, where his requiem mass was celebrated.
-He did not marry and had no children.